xTool F1 Ultra Review – Dual Fiber and Diode Laser

 It comes with five layers of filter, clearly labeled, that are easy to swap out individually as needed, allowing you to change it in parts.
 It has a washable first layer (the “cyclone”) that stops the prefilter from clogging and helps to cut replacement costs.

-I tested it out on both wood and acrylic and it was a game changer.
+I tested it out on wood, leather, and acrylic and it was a game changer.
 Both of those are odor-intense and the difference was there.
 Combine that with the inline fan – that works like a vacuum to suction the fumes and debris as you’re cutting or engraving right into the purifier – it really is a much safer – and more pleasant – way to craft.

 What can the F1 Ultra do that the F1 can’t?